-Biscuits are thin oval pieces of composite wood that are used to join panels of wood together.
+Biscuits are thin oval pieces of composite wood that join wood panels together.

 - First, a biscuit joiner (also known as a plate joiner) cuts a groove into the edge of each piece of wood

-- Then glue is applied to each groove and the biscuit
+- Then the glue is applied to each groove, and the biscuit

 - Lastly, a biscuit is inserted and clamped for 8-24 hours while the glue dries.